lairdshaw/fups/README.md

 * *extract_user_id*: Required.
 Set this to the user ID of the user whose posts are to be extracted.
 You can find a user's ID by hovering your cursor over a hyperlink to their name, and taking note of, in the URL in the browser's status bar: for phpBB forums, the number that appears after "&u="; for XenForo forums, everything that appears between "/members/" and the next "/" (i.e. this will be something like "my-member-name.12345").

 * *extract_user*: Optional.
 Applies to phpBB forums only.
 Set this to the username corresponding to the *extract_user_id* - this saves FUPS from having to look this value up, which it often can only do when you are logged in, so this additionally might save you from having to provide values for *login_user* or *login_password*.

+*forum_ids*: Only required if *extract_user_id* is not set.
+Applies to phpBB forums only.
+Set this to a comma-separated list of the IDs of (sub)forums to scrape from the board whose *base_url* you specified above.
+You can find a (phpBB) forum's ID by hovering your cursor over a forum hyperlink and taking note of the integer that appears after "&f=" in the URL in the browser's status bar.

 * *login_user*: Optional.
 Applies to phpBB forums only.
 Set this to the username of the user whom you wish to log in as (it's fine to set it to the same value as *extract_user*).
 If unset, FUPS will not log in.
 If supplied, then the timestamps associated with each post will be according to the timezone specified in this user's preferences, rather than the board default.
 Also, some boards require you to be logged in so that you can view posts.